DMA-Latte: Expanding the Reach of DMA Offloads to Latency-bound ML Communication: ML Communication Need for DMA Offloads

-\subsection{DMAs in AMD Instinct\textsuperscript{\texttrademark} MI300x}
+\subsection{DMAs in AMD Instinct\textsuperscript{\texttrademark} MI300X}

 State-of-the-art GPU systems have considerable DMA capabilities.
 As shown in Figure~\ref{fig:sdma_background}, an AMD MI300X Infinity Platform has eight AMD Instinct\textsuperscript{\texttrademark} MI300X GPUs that ML collectives are deployed across.
-Each GPU is fully connected with all other GPUs using AMD Infinity Fabric\textsuperscript{\texttrademark} links, each of which has a bi-directional bandwidth (BW) of 128 GB/s (64GB/s unidirectional).
-Thus, each GPU can communicate with all other GPUs with a total BW of 448GB/s.
+Each GPU is fully connected with all other GPUs using AMD Infinity Fabric\textsuperscript{\texttrademark} or xGMI links, each link supports 64GB/s bandwidth (BW) in each direction and therefore, 128GB/s bi-directional BW.
+Thus, each GPU can communicate with all other GPUs with a total BW of 448GB/s (7x64GB/s) in each direction.

-Each GPU has eight accelerator complex dies (XCD)~\cite{mi300x-issca}, which are comprised of CUs.
+Each GPU has eight accelerator complex dies (XCD)~\cite{mi300x-issca}, which are comprised of compute units or CUs.
 The XCDs are vertically stacked over four I/O dies (IOD)~\cite{mi300x-issca,mi300x-vlsi}.
-The IODs are comprised of AMD Infinity Cache\textsuperscript{\texttrademark}, the memory interface to the on-package HBM as well as 16 system-DMA (sDMA) engines.
-As shown in Figure~\ref{fig:sdma_background}, each sDMA has access to all PCIe Gen5 and xGMI links for both CPU-GPU and GPU-GPU communication.
-Therefore, each sDMA can communicate with any other GPU in the node.
-A host (usually CPU) enqueues commands to DMA queues (detailed in Section~\ref{subsec:phases}). sDMAs support several commands~\cite{rocr,dma_packets}, some key ones include \textit{copy} to copy data from any source memory to any destination memory location, \textit{broadcast} command to copy data from one source to two destinations, a \textit{swap} command to swap data at any two memory locations, an \textit{atomic} command which supports several 32b/64b atomic opcodes (used for signaling), and a \textit{poll} command that polls on a memory location for an expected value.
-We discuss how these commands can help design ML collectives in Section~\ref{sec:optimizations}.
+The IODs are comprised of AMD Infinity Cache\textsuperscript{\texttrademark}, the memory interface to the on-package HBM as well as 16 system-DMA (sDMA) engines.\footnote{Referred to simply as DMA henceforth.} As shown in Figure~\ref{fig:sdma_background}, each DMA can tackle both CPU-GPU and GPU-GPU communication over PCIe\textsuperscript{\textregistered} Gen 5 and xGMI links, respectively.

+Using existing user-facing interfaces such as heterogeneous-computing interface for portability (HIP)~\cite{hip_doc} or heterogeneous system architecture (HSA)~\cite{hsa} runtime API calls, at user-level, a programmer requests a single data transfer to be done using DMA engines.
+More specifically, at HIP-level, users invoke \textit{hipMemcpyAsync} API call.
+Should the runtime choose to use DMA to execute this copy, under the hood, this causes the host (CPU) to enqueue a \textit{copy} command into the queue of a specific DMA engine.
+The DMA engine then reads the command, decodes it, and issues the necessary load/stores instructions for the copy command.
+Once the memory accesses complete, the DMA informs the CPU of copy completion using \textit{atomic} commands which increment (or decrement) the value at a provided memory/signal location which the CPU can wait on.